ChickenProp/chickenprop.github.com/drafts/hindley-milner.md

 And then the Elm compiler would force you to account for the possibility of `Nothing`, even though there's no way that possibility could occur at runtime.
 One option is to pick an arbitrary result that will never be exposed - until the code goes through several layers of changes, an assumption that used to be true is now violated, and suddenly that arbitrary result is wreaking havoc elsewhere.
 Or in Haskell, your program is crashing at runtime.

-...or you can rewrite your function to avoid indexing into a list.
+Which is no worse than you get in Python, to be fair.
+But we were hoping for better.
+In this case you can just write your function to avoid indexing into a list, which is fine.
 The point isn't that you can't do the thing.
-The point is that (a) even if the thing is safe, the compiler might not know that, and (b) if you decide it's safe anyway and find some way to work around the compiler, you're in dangerous territory.
+The point is that (a), even if the thing is safe, the compiler might not know that; (b), if you decide it's safe anyway and find some way to trick the compiler, the compiler no longer protects you; and (c), if you want to do it in a way the compiler knows is safe, you might need to put in some extra work.

 For another example, HM type systems can't implement heterogenous lists.
 So this is really easy in python: